source-code-academy/bridgetown-201n1/class-09-css-layout/lab-a/README.md

 ## Wireframe Overview

-Create a new repo titled 'wirefame-exercise', making sure to configure it with `index.html`, `style.css`, and `reset.css` (use [Eric Meyer's reset](https://meyerweb.com/eric/tools/css/reset)).
+Create a new repo titled 'wireframe-exercise', making sure to configure it with `index.html`, `style.css`, and `reset.css` (use [Eric Meyer's reset](https://meyerweb.com/eric/tools/css/reset)).

 You will be building a professional-style wireframe document, to a provided spec, using just HTML and CSS.
-This workflow is similar to what you would encounter in an environment where there is a designer on the team: the designer creates a ***design comp*** (short for *comprehensive*) that shows you what the final version should look like, plus, a document with annotations about specific sizes and features.
+This workflow is similar to what you would encounter in an environment where there is a designer on the team: the designer creates a **_design comp_** (short for _comprehensive_) that shows you what the final version should look like, plus, a document with annotations about specific sizes and features.

-*Note: All of the images in this document are in the adjacent `images/` directory*
+_Note: All of the images in this document are in the adjacent `images/` directory_

 Here is the comp (a little smaller here to provide an overview):